^

 • ECHO-KG,

-In medical examination, it is important to collect an anamnesis, examine the appearance of the patient, skin, carry out pulse diagnosis.
-Monitoring with the help of a holter (daily electrocardiogram) is carried out with the help of portable devices that are attached to the patient's body and record ECG during the day.
-Less commonly used electrophysiological examination, in which the electrodes are injected directly into the heart muscle.
+During a medical examination, it is important to collect anamnesis, examine the patient's appearance, skin, and conduct pulse diagnostics.
+Holter monitoring (24-hour electrocardiogram) is carried out using portable devices that are attached to the patient's body and record the ECG throughout the day.
+Less commonly, an electrophysiological examination is used, in which electrical sensors are inserted directly into the heart muscle.

 Who to contact?